C.J. Cron Player Props: Rockies vs. Guardians

 C.J.
 Cron At The Plate

-- Cron is batting .232 with three doubles, five home runs and four walks.
+- Cron is hitting .232 with three doubles, five home runs and four walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.